Gorilla Glass: Generations

 Gorilla Glass, first used on the original iPhone upon its release in June 2007, was formally unveiled in February 2008.
 By 2010, the glass had been used in approximately 20% of mobile handsets worldwide, or about 200 million units.

 Gorilla Glass 2 was introduced in January 2012 20% thinner than the original Gorilla Glass.
 It was first used on the Samsung Galaxy S III.
 In October 2012, Corning said that over one billion mobile devices used Gorilla Glass.

 Gorilla Glass 3 was introduced at CES 2013 on January 7.
 According to Corning, the material is up to three times more scratch-resistant than the previous version, with enhanced ability to resist deep scratches that typically weaken glass.
 Promotional material for Gorilla Glass 3 claims that it is 40% more scratch-resistant, and more flexible.
 The design of Gorilla Glass 3 was Corning's first use of atomic-scale modeling before the material was melted in laboratories, with the prediction of the optimal composition obtained through the application of rigidity theory.
 The first phone to use Gorilla Glass 3 was the Samsung Galaxy S4.

 When Gorilla Glass 3 was announced, Corning indicated that areas for future improvement included reducing reflectivity and susceptibility to fingerprint smudges, changing surface treatments, and the way the glass is finished.
 Antimicrobial Gorilla Glass, with antibacterial ionic silver incorporated into its surface, was introduced and demonstrated at CES in January 2014.

 Gorilla Glass 4 was introduced in November 2014.
 It has better damage resistance and capability to be made thinner with the same performance as its predecessor.
 It was first used on the Samsung Galaxy Alpha.

 Gorilla Glass 5 was introduced in July 2016.
-It is more resistant to cracking from drops that earlier glasses, and was first used on the Samsung Galaxy Note 7.
+It is more resistant to cracking from drops than earlier glasses, and was first used on the Samsung Galaxy Note 7.

 Gorilla Glass SR+ was introduced in August 2016, designed for wearable mobile devices and focusing on toughness, scratch-resistance, and optical clarity.
 It was first used on the Samsung Gear S3 smartwatch.

 Gorilla Glass 6 was introduced in July 2018.
 It has the scratch-resistance of Gorilla Glass 5, but is designed to withstand multiple drops from greater heights.
 It was first used on the Samsung Galaxy S10.

 Gorilla Glass DX and DX+ were introduced in July 2018, following the launch of Gorilla Glass 6.
 An extension of Gorilla Glass SR+, Gorilla Glass DX has enhanced anti-reflective optics with the same scratch-resistance as Gorilla Glass.
 Gorilla Glass DX+ provides superior scratch resistance.
 While primarily intended for wearable mobile devices, developments were underway to adapt these new glasses to larger areas.
 Gorilla Glass DX+ was first used on the Samsung Galaxy Watch.